A High School for Creative Critical Thinkers

 - The High School has an active student council which organizes their student community and social activism.

-- World languages (Spanish or German) are required for all four years of high school.
+- World languages (Mandarin or German) are required for all four years of high school.

 - Our high school students have the opportunity to participate in our international exchange program with Waldorf schools in Europe and South America.